 We also make Catholic homeschooling much easier on the practical level

-Many homeschooling families have become accustomed to the above practical shortcomings.
-We can spare them from most of them, however, by the combination of our unique coursework grading system and our academic reporting system.
+Many homeschooling families have simply become accustomed to the above practical shortcomings.
+But we can spare them from most of them by the combination of our unique coursework grading system and our academic progress reporting system.

 Advantage #1: We quickly grade and return everything for you!

-We wish to stress that our program quickly grades and returns all of the student’s coursework – including the daily/weekly exercises!
+We wish to stress that our program grades and returns all of the student’s coursework – including the daily/weekly exercises and tests!
 Since even daily/weekly coursework is graded and quickly returned to both parent and student, problems can be quickly caught and corrected.
 The student sees what is wrong, thus avoiding misunderstandings building upon misunderstandings.
 (If you have provided us with the student’s email address, the student will directly receive his graded schoolwork, besides a copy being sent to you.)

 The typical ADA lesson includes short-answer questions (e.g. “Explain why ….”) , which the student must answer with complete sentences.
 These answers are graded by our qualified staff.
 But we also harness the power of computer grading whenever possible.
 We believe this combination of human and computer grading provides a fairly accurate indication of the student’s level of understanding of the material.